Pholani/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is my first c assissment with kimba watching my back called "0x14-bit_manipulation"
+Ok i just came back from being kicked out from the program and this is my first c assissment  called "0x14-bit_manipulation